openenclave/openenclave/docs/GettingStartedDocs/Contributors/WindowsSGX1FLCGettingStarted.md

 For more information refer to the [Advanced Test Info](AdvancedTestInfo.md) document.

-## Installing the SDK on local machine
+## Installing the SDK on the local machine

 To install the SDK on the local machine use the following: